rurounigit/movie_data_builder/README.md

     ```bash
     poetry install
     ```
-    *Note: The `duckduckgo_search` library (used for character images) might require `html-parser` or similar dependencies that Poetry should handle.
+    *Note: The `duckduckgo_search` library (used for character and relationship images) might require `html-parser` or similar dependencies that Poetry should handle.
 If you encounter issues, refer to its documentation.*

 3.  **Set up Environment Variables (`.env`):**
     *   Copy `.env.example` to `.env`: